nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 ### Nullability and scopes smartcasts

-We also considered the idea of adding the ability to pass information that a variable is definitely not null to the body of the function where the variable will be called.
-So that using this information the compiler could avoid compiling parts of the function code related to checking this variable for null.
+We also considered the idea of adding the ability to pass information that a variable is definitely not ```null``` to the body of the function where the variable will be called.
+So that using this information the compiler could avoid compiling parts of the function code related to checking this variable for ```null```.

 ```kotlin
 if(val x = fun(); x!=null){
     fun1(x)
 }